IBM/eventstreams-go-sdk/README.md

 This SDK project is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).
-# Introduction

-IBM Event Streams for IBM Cloud™ is a high-throughput message bus built with Apache Kafka.
-It is optimized for event ingestion into IBM Cloud and event stream distribution between your services and applications.

-Event Streams provides a REST API to help connect your existing systems to your Event Streams Kafka cluster.
-Using the API, you can integrate Event Streams with any system that supports RESTful APIs.

 # Event Streams Administration REST API